thepeerstack/thepeer-android/README.md

-# ThePeer Android SDK
+# Thepeer official Android SDK

-ThePeer Android SDK gives one integration access to all fintech businesses on your Android App
+Thepeer Android SDK gives one integration access to all fintech businesses on your Android App

 1. Send